thiagowfx/thiagowfx.github.io/content/posts/2024-07-01-localhost-domain.md

 - http://demo.localdev.me:1313/

-> When I’m doing local development, I sometimes need a domain name that routes
+> When I'm doing local development, I sometimes need a domain name that routes
 > back to localhost.
-I’ve long run into cases where I need subdomains and ended
+I've long run into cases where I need subdomains and ended
 > up modifying my local hosts file.
-I’ve used this for a variety of situations
+I've used this for a variety of situations
 > going back for a long time.
 From Kubernetes ingress work to web development.

 > `localdev.me` DNS is served through amazon.
 The domain name and any subdomains